pavel-2020/devextreme-documentation/concepts/05 Widgets/Chart/11 Series Types/50 Bubble Series.md

                 bubble: { ... }
             },
             minBubbleSize: 14, // in pixels
-            maxBubbleSize: 0.3 // in fractions of the widget's height or width, depending on which is smaller });
+            maxBubbleSize: 0.3 // in fractions of the UI component's height or width, depending on which is smaller });
     });